String theory: Overview of the correspondence

 In the AdS/CFT correspondence, the geometry of spacetime is described in terms of a certain vacuum solution of Einstein's equation called anti-de Sitter space.
 In very elementary terms, anti-de Sitter space is a mathematical model of spacetime in which the notion of distance between points (the metric) is different from the notion of distance in ordinary Euclidean geometry.
-It is closely related to hyperbolic space, which can be viewed as a disk as illustrated on the left.
+It is closely related to hyperbolic space, which can be viewed as a disk as illustrated on the left, or above.
 This image shows a tessellation of a disk by triangles and squares.
 One can define the distance between points of this disk in such a way that all the triangles and squares are the same size and the circular outer boundary is infinitely far from any point in the interior.

 One can imagine a stack of hyperbolic disks where each disk represents the state of the universe at a given time.
 The resulting geometric object is three-dimensional anti-de Sitter space.
 It looks like a solid cylinder in which any cross section is a copy of the hyperbolic disk.
 Time runs along the vertical direction in this picture.
 The surface of this cylinder plays an important role in the AdS/CFT correspondence.
 As with the hyperbolic plane, anti-de Sitter space is curved in such a way that any point in the interior is actually infinitely far from this boundary surface.

 Three-dimensional anti-de Sitter space is like a stack of hyperbolic disks, each one representing the state of the universe at a given time.
 The resulting spacetime looks like a solid cylinder.